 It has a great deal to do with brightness, because it's the ability of the display to push the brightness in areas that are supposed to be bright that really makes a difference.
 Many mobile devices have displays that are under-utilised and HDR can make much better use of the display's ability to show content.

-As we mentioned, the Samsung Galaxy Note 7 attempted to kickstart the mobile HDR movement, but the biggest early hitter was the LG G6.
-The LG G6 offers HDR10 and Dolby Vision support, just like LG's televisions.
-The selection of devices is now expanding and you'll find a more complete list below.
+The Samsung Galaxy Note 7 attempted to kickstart the mobile HDR movement, but the biggest early hitter was the LG G6.
+The LG G6 offers HDR10 and Dolby Vision support, just like LG's televisions, so this transition from big screen to small makes sense.
+The selection of devices is always expanding and you'll find a more complete list below.

 There are several different standards for HDR on mobile that you'll hear about: there's HDR10 which is a common standard and there's Dolby Vision, which Dolby is pushing as an enhanced HDR experience.

 Dolby Vision aims to achieve much the same results as HDR10, but can use frame-by-frame metadata to ensure that the display you're watching is showing you the best results.
-HDR10, by comparison, uses metadata less often, once for an entire show, so technically isn't as potent a solution.
+HDR10, by comparison, uses metadata less often, once for an entire show for example, so technically isn't as potent a solution.
+Whether you'll see the difference or not between the two standards on a small screen is debatable.

-Dolby Vision has been slightly rarer up till now, but in 2017 that position seems to be changing, with a big push to expand the Dolby Vision ecosystem.
+Dolby Vision has been slightly rarer, but in 2017 that position seems to be changing, with a big push to expand the Dolby Vision ecosystem.
+Support from Apple with iTunes offering Dolby Vision content, as well as support on the iPhone 8 and iPhone X means there's a growing user base for this content.

 What is Mobile HDR Premium?